 • Diuretics.
 Used for moderate hypertension, helps you to eliminate extra sodium and fluid in your body.

 • ACE Inhibitors (Angiotensin Converting EnzymeInhibitors).
 Angiotensin is a hormone which constricts blood vessels.
 ACE inhibitors reduce the generation of angiotensin to lower blood pressure.

 • Renin inhibitors.
-Renin is a hormone released by the kidney that causes blood pressure to rise.
+Kidneys release a hormone, Renin, that causes blood pressure to rise.
 Renin inhibitors slow down producing of renin.

 Side effects are common with hypertension drugs.
 They change based on which drug or medication you’re taking but include edema, fatigue, headaches, indigestion, impotence, constipation, drowsiness or nausea.